scubbo/shipOfTheseus/README.md

 ## Prerequisites

 * You must have the [CDK CLI](https://aws.amazon.com/cdk/) installed.
-* You must have your own AWS Account, and own a Route53 domain on it.
+* You must have your own AWS Account, and own a Route53 Hosted Zone on it.
   * You must have local [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) that have admin privileges on that account.
 * You must have your own GitHub account.